 Why go to the interviews?

-These meetings are invaluable in the ongoing educational progress of your child.
+Parent-teacher interviews are invaluable in the ongoing educational progress of your child.
 They open communication between you and your child’s teachers.
 Schools will encourage feedback from parents, and you will gain a better understanding of the school’s programs and methods.

 You get the chance to talk with your child’s teachers and learn your child’s strengths and weaknesses.
 This gives you an insight into the parts of their learning where you can assist your daughter or son.
 For example, if your child is in primary school, his or her teacher may suggest putting aside time to read to them to improve their comprehension and vocabulary.